BYU-AUVSI/auvsi_documentation_2019/Logs/system_check_logs.md

 - the groundstation kept running into the issue "waiting for send_waypoints service to become available"
     - we were able to view the states on the old groundstation on Brandon's computer
     - it's apparent that ***we are not sufficiently familiar with last year's path planning/ground station setup***

+## 10/16/2018: FLIGHT TEST I

+**Issue:**

+We were unable to connect to the plane via ssh; the bullet couldn't seem to get full bars, and we're not sure why.
+The computers were able to connect to the rocket.

+**Debugging:**

+- We repeatedly reset our systems, turning on things in a different order, etc.
+- The computers were able to connect to the rocket, so that wasn't the issue.
+- After the flight test, we connected everything to my car's power, so powering things through the car wasn't the issue.
+- With the rocket connected to my car and the bullet connected to the Airplane's battery, a connection was easily established...maybe we just ran into some really bad luck.

+**Issue:**

+We launched the plane incorrectly, and damaged the airframe.
+We were not able to fly and had to go back to campus.

+**Debugging:**

+Kameron and Brandon believe that the following may have been the causes:

+- the plane was launched at a slight angle, which diminished its lift capabilities from the beginning
+- the elevator was not pinned sufficiently during launch
+- not enough throttle was given at launch

+The two of them will attempt to get some practice in a separate setting, and perhaps take on one more team member to be familiar with the launching process.